SpongePowered/SpongeDocs/source/plugin/event/listeners.rst

 .. warning::

-    A :javadoc:`org.spongepowered.api.event.cause.Cause` can never be empty.
+    A :javadoc:`Cause` can never be empty.
 At the very least it should contain your plugin.